Kristin Cavallari Interview Bombshells: What She Said About Lauren Conrad, Stephen Colletti and More - E! Online

 Kristin Cavallari is unpacking it all.

-Nearly six months after announcing her split from her decade-long partner, Jay Cutler, the reality star dropped more bombshells during a new interview during the On the List podcast with Brett Gursky.
+Nearly six months after announcing her split from her decade-long partner, Jay Cutler, the reality star dropped more bombshells during a new interview during the Bleav Podcast Network's On the List podcast with Brett Gursky.
 While promoting her new cookbook, True Comfort, the Uncommon James mogul cleared the air on some pressing topics, including the upcoming Laguna Beach reunion with Lauren Conrad, the romance rumors sparked by her recent outing with ex Stephen Colletti, her feelings on Cutler today and her relationship status after she was spotted kissing comedian Jeff Dye.

 Needless to say, there was much for the mom of three to clear up.
 And, in true Cavallari fashion, it was candidness all the way through.
 "I'm not following in anybody's footsteps, I'm creating my own path," she acknowledged during the interview.
 "And I'm staying true to who I am."